 This photo is from a Williams (and possibly Marshall) family gathering, taken in 1943 in Holyhead, North Wales.
-Second up on the left side of the table is my dad (John Williams) sitting on his aunt, Ceridwen Williams, knee.
+Third up on the left side of the table is my dad (John Williams) sitting on his aunt, Ceridwen Williams, knee.

 I have no idea who anyone else in the picture is.
 The photo was passed to my dad from his mum, but all he could remember that she told him was that it was taken on a regular family gathering in Holyhead.

 In 1953, my great grandmother, Catherine Williams, married Benny Greenwood in Kirkham, Lancashire.
 They held their reception at The Stanley pub in Wesham, this is them with friends outside the pub.

 Benny died when I was very young and I don’t really remember him.
 But in the photos I’ve seen, I always think he looked like a lovely, cheery man.
 More importantly, my dad spoke very fondly of him, referring to him as ‘Uncle Benny’, and Benny seems to have treated my dad like a son.
 He taught my dad about gardening, showed him how to grow vegetables at his allotment and encouraged him in his mechanic apprenticeship.